-ZIPVFS is an add-on to the public domain version of SQLite that allows an application to read and write database files that are compressed using application-supplied compression and decompression functions.
+ZIPVFS is an add-on to the public domain version of SQLite that allows an application to read and write database files that are compressed using zlib or any other application-supplied compression and decompression functions.

 A version of SQLite that is equipped with ZIPVFS is able to read and write ordinary database files created using a public domain version of SQLite in addition to reading and writing compressed database files.